weareopen/weareopen.github.io/thinkathon.md

 <div class="row">
     <div class="col s12 m6 l6 offset-l2">
     	<h3>We help you think.</h3>
-		<p>Take a mere sliver of an idea, and ask it questions.
-Put on different glasses and look at it again.
-Stand in another person’s shoes and see how it looks from there.
+		<p>Stand in another person’s shoes and see how an idea looks from there.
 You’ll be surprised at the clarity that this can produce.
 The outcomes of a Thinkathon relate to the breadth of experience in the room – and the ability to think openly.</p>
 		<p>We work towards finding solutions.
 We help you think sideways about what you are trying to do – or even why you need to do it. </p>
 	</div>
 	<div class="col s12 m6 l3">